Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Example_status_on_off_TP_1.png)

-To turn Off the Touchpoint, click on the On button, and to turn it back ON again, right click on the Touchpoint again and click on the OFF button.
+To turn Off a Touchpoint, right click on its name, then click on the On button.
+To turn it back ON again, right click on the Touchpoint again and click on the OFF button.

 * Dashboard_url: Corresponds to the link that directs to the Touchpoint dashboard.
 ASK HOW TO GET THIS LINK